-The overall attention, contribution, and care that have gone into the aid of the hurricanes relief within these past weeks are pleasantly surprising.
-From young to old, everyone is contributing in their own way.
-I’ve seen a seventh-grade boy donate his allowance to help the survivors.
-I’ve seen an 80yr old man purchase and lift a pack of bottled water into a delivery truck for victims in Texas.
+The overall attention, contribution, and care that has gone into hurricane relief efforts and organizations have been both inspiring and impactful.
+From young to old, everyone is ready to help and give during such a crisis.
+Just the other day I saw a seventh-grade boy donate his allowance to help the survivors of the hurricane.
+I’ve seen an 80 yr old man purchase and lift a pack of bottled water into a delivery truck for victims in Texas.

-It’s great to see people not only voluntarily but happily give back.
+It’s inspiring to see people enthusiastically and effortlessly give back.
 Whether you live in the affected areas or not, natural disasters and events like this affect each one of us.

 Hurricane Harvey first made landfall on August 25th.
 Since then, the hurricane has released an estimated 27 trillion gallons of water on Texas and Louisiana.
 According to ‘Hurricane Harvey’s Impact — And How It Compares To Other Storms,’ Harvey appears to be one of the most damaging natural disasters in U.S. history!
 Less than two weeks after Harvey hit, Mother Nature welcomed another hurricane- Hurricane Irma.
 Hurricane Irma has remained at a Category 5 hurricane since Tuesday.
 Maximum winds were at 185 miles per hour– longer than any other storm on record.
 The National Hurricane Center has warned the public that the storm will affect those by the Atlantic Ocean- specifically those in southern Florida, Cuba, Jamaica, the U.S. Virgin Islands, Puerto Rico, and parts of coastal Georgia (Savannah, Tybee Island).
 Officials are urging residents to evacuate the premises.